The top 5 360-degree surveying cameras for mobile mapping in 2021.

 The Insta360 Pro is much less durable than some of its competitors and does not offer the robust body frame that some of the other cameras on this list do.
 The 200º fisheye lenses are very prone to contact with objects in their environment, easily leading to damaged lenses; the lenses are not user-replaceable, which means that if you do have a scratched or otherwise damaged lens, you need to send the whole camera back to China for repair.

-It is also not built as a single unit for all relevant HD map data, requiring many additional hardware add-ons as well as regular updates to the external software.
+It is also a single unit for all relevant HD map data.
+It requires many additional hardware add-ons as well as regular updates to the external software.

 4. Mosaic 51 Camera